openenergymonitor/learn/view/sustainable-energy/energy/scenarios.md

 The following example builds a zero carbon energy scenario for a small town or large village of about 1000 households and a population of roughly 2400 people (2.4 people per household).

 On the surface it may be too easy to dismiss or feel that the following scenarios as too costly or ambitious for such small areas, however that would miss the bigger picture of how much we spend on energy anyway, a quick back of the envelope calculation helps to put the cost of the measures below in some context.
 Assuming the current average UK household energy expenditure of £2500/year for electricity, gas and petrol/diesel as calculated in Appendix 1: UK Energy 2015.
-A small town or village of 1000 households will spend £62.5 million on energy over 25 years even if no changes where made and assuming no rise or fall in energy prices.
+A small town or village of 1000 households will spend £62.5 million on energy over 25 years even if no changes were made and assuming no rise or fall in energy prices.

 #### 1. Using the default energy model